-Do We Really Need Tech Startups to Do Our Laundry for Us?
+Apparently Lazy Brits Now Need Tech Startups to Do Their Laundry

 At least six laundry apps have sprung up in the past year.
 They must be banking on a whole load of people shitting themselves if they hope to turn any kind of profit.

-Does that mean a load of dry cleaners are going to block up London's Trafalgar Square in protest, putting a whole 14 pound thing of detergent in the fountain and foaming everything up?
-Does that mean surge pricing will lead to five shirts costing $140 to dry clean?
-Does that mean ZipJet will occasionally (allegedly) kidnap people?
+Does that mean a load of dry cleaners are going to block up Trafalgar Square in protest, putting a whole 6.5kg thing of Persil in the fountain and foaming everything up?
+Does that mean surge pricing will lead to five shirts costing £90 to dry clean?
+Does that mean ZipJet will occasionally ( and allegedly) kidnap people?

 "The new startup finally liberates Londoners from the tedious task of laundry," the spiel goes.
 HEY.
 DOING LAUNDRY IS FUN.
 "With jet speed, our pilots pick up your dirty clothing whenever and wherever you like and return them fresh and clean within 24 hours."